 - When connecting both an UltimusPlus dispenser and a PICO Toμch controller to the robot, connect the UltimusPlus dispenser before connecting the Toμch controller and ensure that the UltimusPlus dispenser successfully connects to the robot.
-This allows you to right-click on the Pico Touch icon to select either the Toμch controller or the UltimusPlus dispenser. - For instructions on connecting the UltimusPlus dispenser to a PC and wireless network, refer to the NX protocol appendix in the UltimusPlus Operating Manual.
+This allows you to right-click on the Pico Touch icon to select either the Toμch controller or the UltimusPlus dispenser. - For instructions on connecting the UltimusPlus dispenser to a PC and wireless network, refer to the NX protocol appendix in the UltimusPlus Operating Manual. - If your system includes laser C, refer to "Appendix M, Wireless Setup for Laser C" on page 206 for instructions on including the laser in the wireless network.

-□ An UltimusPlus dispenser system set up to use the NX protocol is properly installed and connected to the automated dispensing system.
+An UltimusPlus dispenser system set up to use the NX protocol is properly installed and connected to the automated dispensing system.